-Selecting the right local keywords is crucial to rank high in the search results and reach potential customers who are interested in your offer.
+Selecting the right local keywords is crucial to ranking high in the search results and reaching potential customers who are interested in your offer.

 For keyword research, you can use available tools such as SEMrush, Ahrefs, Google Keyword Planner, and Google Trends.
 If you don’t want to invest in paid solutions, it’s definitely worth going through your competitors’ websites and checking related searches or suggestions displayed on Google.